~ ~ ~ ~Learning All About History Through Hosiery ~ ~ ~ ~

 We don’t really like looking at pictures of him, because he reminds us, we haven’t cleaned the refrigerator for months, and there must be some pretty awful old meatloaf in there somewhere.

 Ötzi is looking even worse, after cooling his heels in a glacier for about 4,000 years.
-I’d always thought he was from the Bronze Age, tanned like a slightly older version of George Hamilton, but he was actually earlier, so Copper Tone I guess.
+I’d always thought he was from the Bronze Age, deeply tanned like a slightly older version of George Hamilton, but he was actually earlier, so Copper Tone I guess.
 And he doesn’t seem to be a shining example of CSI crime scene skills – – ten years of study and theorizing on the cause of death, and then someone noticed he had an arrow stuck in his back.

 Another twenty years of analysis, and a new theory on his death has emerged.